hamzehkhazaei/MiniFinalProject/README.md

 **Due:** April 19, 2020 at 23:59

 ### Description
-Write a program that implements the following disk-scheduling algorithms:
+Write a program in `C` language that implements the following disk-scheduling algorithms:
 1. FCFS
 2. SCAN
 3. C-SCAN